zero-to-mastery/Coding_Challenge-5/README.md

 ## What is the Challenge?

-Build an amazing company website and a chance to receive $500 for the winner.
+Build an amazing company website pgae and a chance to receive $500 for the winner.

 This is good practice to work with not having complete information from the client and making decisions on your own based on “creative direction”.
 It is also a way for you to practice building professional website page.
 The rest is up to you to research and figure out.
 Use this as a challenge to learn how to work with loose project requirements from a client, or go off on your own and create your dream company website.
 Just make sure you share it with the community.
 Either way, by the end of it you will have a new website to add to your portfolio to show off to future employers.
 You can see the project requirements of the client here:

 Here is the company website: http://thrivingcities.com/

 1) This challenge is not an update of the current website.
 It is a completely different page where local events will be advertised and people will be able to sign up for those events (Through mailchimp).
 The Thriving Cities website is not being updated.
 The website will need to have a sample video embedded into it somewhere as well for a placeholder for a future video.
-So it is not nearly as big of a project as it looks.
-It just needs to be a simple, blog-like page where people can stay up-to-date on local events and sign up for those events if they wish to join/join a mailing list.
-It does not have to look anything like the original website.
+So it is not nearly as big of a project as it looks. **It just needs to be a simple, blog-like page where people can stay up-to-date on local events and sign up for those events if they wish to join/join a mailing list.** It does not have to look anything like the original website.
 In fact, I'm sure they don't want it to resemble the original website at all.
 This is a unique, built-from-scratch type opportunity.
 They said that they don't mind if some fields are left blank or with Lorem ipsum text so that things can be filled in later.

 2) They have said that they don't care what it looks like.
 They just want it to look nice, interesting and be well commented.